-U373-MG cells were seeded at least 4 h prior to the beginning of each time-lapse experiment.
-Every 15 m, phase contrast images were obtained with a 10x objective.
-Migration speed was measured using manual tracking plugin in Image J. For each cell, the displacement of the nucleus for each 15 m time interval was averaged over 6 h to obtain the mean cell speed.
-At least 50 cells were analyzed per condition, over at least 3 separate experiments.
-Persistence parameter was calculated as the end-to-end path distance divided by the total distance travelled during a 6 h time span.
+U373-MG cells were seeded at least 4 hours before the beginning of each time-lapse experiment.
+Every 15 minutes, phase contrast images were obtained with a $10 \times$ objective.
+Migration speed was measured using manual tracking plugin in ImageJ.
+For each cell, the displacement of the nucleus for each 15 minute time interval was averaged over 6 hours to obtain the mean cell speed.
+At least 50 cells were analyzed per condition, over at least three separate experiments.
+Persistence parameter was calculated as the end-to-end path distance divided by the total distance travelled during a 6-hour time span.